This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Horner’s Syndrome

 A rare complication of brachial plexus damage is called Horner’s syndrome.
-The symptoms in this condition include pupil constriction in one eye, drooping of one eyelid, and an inability to sweat on one half of the face.
+The symptoms of this condition include pupil constriction in one eye, drooping of one eyelid, and an inability to sweat on one half of the face.

 More treatment may be needed for more severe injuries, including those in which the nerves are torn, including surgery to repair damaged nerves.